 It depends.
 If you choose a Free Cancellation, Pay Later option, you would likely be paying more (quoting what the Agoda customer representative told me).
 Based on my experience, it’s about 7 times more than the actual currency fluctuation.
 This happened to my last two bookings (Phuket and Japan) since 2017.

 The way to get the price you see during booking while still enjoying free cancellation is to opt to PAY NOW instead of PAY LATER.

 What does ‘Free Cancellation, Pay Now’ option mean?

 Even if you choose to PAY NOW, you can still enjoy free cancellation.
 That would help to lock in the price as promised by Agoda.

-One thing remains unclear – if I cancel later, will I receive refund of actual amount deducted or those subject to Agoda’s currency rate (which doesn’t seen attractive).
+One thing remains unclear – if I cancel later, will I receive a refund of the actual amount deducted or those subject to Agoda’s currency rate (which doesn’t seem attractive).
 That is, will I receive $100 or $93 (7% less)?

 In a Nut Shell, avoid using Agoda Pay Later option

 Things seem to have changed because I didn’t experience such wide price swing previously with Agoda.
 If you are firm on your hotel decision, it may be cheaper to choose either Book Now, or Free Cancellation > Pay Now.

 Yes, as long as Agoda offers me the best price as compared to other booking portals.
 So far, Agoda seems to be able to beat the market.
 I just have to be very careful when confirming the booking.
 I will refrain from selecting “Pay Later” option in future.